 An SBA CDC/504 loan is used to finance fixed assets, such as real estate, machinery or land.
 If such a loan is offered, the SBA works with Community Development Companies (CDC) and other financial partners.

-Typically, the loan provided is then split between the CDC (40%), the lender (50%), and 10% by your business.
-The maximum amount loaned ranges between $5 million and $5.5 million, with a 10- or 20-year fixed rate.
+Typically, the funding provided is then split among the CDC (up to 40%), the lender (up to 50%) and your business ( a minimum of 10%-15%).
+The maximum amount funded through the CDC ranges between $5 million and $5.5 million, with a 10-, 20- or 35-year fixed rate.
 The SBA offers business resources that further explain SBA CDC/504 loans and financing rates.